AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/average-minute-audience-panel.md

 * Supports custom time periods

-* Allows for updating the duration classification after views are processed
+* Allows for updating the duration classification after views are processed (if it was not present or if it needs to be corrected)

+  If you did this when using the metric, it either won't exist (if the classification wasn't present) or it will be out of date (if the classification was present but incorrect).

 ## Access the Media average minute audience panel